-- 67. In the Order, the City of West Point directed "no gatherings of more than ten (10) people may occur or be held within the boundaries of the City of West Point, including but not limited to ... fitness centers." - 68.
-Clay County, Mississippi, wherein the City of West Point is located, likewise entered a resolution on March 24, 2020, finding that "the risk of spread of COVID-19 within Clay County, Mississippi, constitutes a public emergency that may result in substantial injury or harm to life, health, and property within Clay County, Mississippi."
-The Board of Supervisors' directives, as the same pertain to fitness centers such as Anytime Fitness, were consistent with those of the City of West Point. - 69.
-The actions of the City of West Point and Clay County forced the Plaintiff to cease and suspend its business operations.
+51. The City of West Point, in the Order, directed "no gatherings of more than ten (10) people may occur or be held within the boundaries of the City of West Point, including but not limited to, ...fitness centers."
+13

+52. Clay County, Mississippi, wherein the City of West Point is located, likewise entered a resolution on March 24, 2020 finding that "the risk of spread of COVID-19 within Clay County, Mississippi constitutes a public emergency that may result in substantial injury or harm to life, health, and property within Clay County, Mississippi."
+The Board of Supervisors' directives, as the same pertain to fitness centers such as Anytime Fitness, were consistent with those of the City of West Point.

+53. The actions of the City of West Point and Clay County forced the Plaintiff to cease and suspend its business operations.